danr789/danr789.github.io/pop/README.md

 # Poptropica AS3 Flashpoint Curation
-> Flashpoint Curation of the AS3 and AS2 version Of Poptropica!
+> Flashpoint Curation of the AS3 version Of Poptropica!

 ### Installation